- Australian Open broadcasters

 Everything You Need to Know About the Australian Open

-The Australian open 2020 is less than two weeks away, with the first round of matches to begin on January 20.
-It will conclude on the 2nd of February with the Men’s Singles final.
-The upcoming edition is expected to be the best one in years, as tennis’ top 100 men and women will take part in it.
+The Australian open 2021 is less than two weeks away, with the first round of matches starting on February 8.
+It will conclude on the 21st with the Men’s Singles final.
+Unfortunately, the upcoming edition won’t feature Roger Federer as he is still recovering from a knee injury he sustained in last year’s tournament.

-However, he faces fierce competition from world number one Rafael Nadal, who will be fighting for his 20th Grand Slam.
-That could give him an extra boost as winning the upcoming Australian Open will put him level with record-holder Roger Federer.
+However, he faces fierce competition from Rafael Nadal, who will be fighting for his 21st Grand Slam.
+That could give him an extra boost as winning the upcoming Australian Open will put him ahead of joint record-holder Roger Federer.

 Meanwhile, in the Women’s Singles, young players, defending champions, and tennis legends will fight for the title.
 Serena Williams, who last won the AO in 2017 while pregnant, will be targeting her 24th Grand Slam.
-She’ll have to fight off defending champion Naomi Osaka, Simona Halep, and the returning Kim Clijsters.
+She’ll have to fight off defending champion Sofia Kenin, Simona Halep, and Naomi Osaka.

 Although I’m a fan of Rafael Nadal, I’m putting my money on the Djoker.
 The defending champion is almost unstoppable on hardcourts, and the Australian Open is his favorite hunting ground.
 Things are a bit trickier on the women’s side as there aren’t any clear favorites.